lukesalamone/deep-q-trading-agent/README.md

 # Transfer learning

-Financial data is noisy and insufficient which leads to overfitting.
-Solution: use transfer learning.
+Financial data is noisy and insufficient which leads to overfitting. **Solution**: use transfer learning.

 Before training a model to trade on an index, we train it on stocks that belong to that index, ie. the component stocks.

 Then, we use the pretrained weights to further train on the index.
-We create 6 groups from the component stocks of an index, given

-Todo.
-Also mention confused market threshold here.
+Pre-training with all component stocks would be too time consuming, so we create six groups, using two different approaches: **correlation** and **MSE**.

+These approaches serve to capture the relationship between a component stock and its index.

-## Component stock relationships
+## Component stock-index relationships

-Because of their large number of weights, deep neural networks have the tendency to overfit their training data if there isn't enough of it.
-To counteract this behavior, we reduced the number of weights and changed the training process into a 3-step procedure.
-One other thing which can help to prevent overfitting is to train with more data.
-This is why we pretrain using component stocks and finish training on the index stock.

-But first we need to choose which components to pretrain with.
-Training with all of them will be too time-consuming.
-Instead, we will create 6 groups of stocks based on 2 different measures of the components: [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and the mean squared predicting error from an autoencoder.
-We will measure each component stock and choose 6 groups according to the following:
+We create 6 groups of stocks based on 2 approaches: [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and the mean squared predicting error from an autoencoder (MSE).

 | Correlation          | MSE                  |
 | -------------------- | -------------------- |